 Looking for ranch or farm properties for sale in Oregon?

 First of all, congratulations on making an intrepid and admirable lifestyle decision.
 Some of us, myself included, grew up on ranches.
 But whether or not you’ve already spent significant time out on the range, once you’ve felt the call, it’s pretty much irresistible.

-But before you get too far into the search for an Oregon ranch or farm, I’m sure you’ll want to understand a few things about the process.
-Well, we at LOHR Real Estate are here to help.
+But before you get too far into the search for an Oregon ranch or farm, it’s best to understand a few things about the process.
+Luckily, we at LOHR Real Estate are here to help.
 That’s our job, and one that we happen to enjoy quite a bit.

 So check out currently available Oregon ranches and farm properties for sale below, then read on as we go through some of the ins and outs of the process.